ddxy/Sublime.buildSystem/README.md

 1. Create a new folder "Sublime" in the directory C:/<br \>
 2. Put both batch files "builder" and "loadBuilder" into the created folder.<br \>
 3. Copy "c.sublime-build" into "C:\Users\yourAccountName\AppData\Roaming\Sublime Text 2\Packages\User" (you need to change yourAccountName to your windows account name)

+Additional Stuff:
+You can write an Issue if you have some questions or improvements to this method :)